RCMP seek public's help after man's body found near Fort McMurray | CBC News

 The man's death is being described by police as "suspicious," according to a release.

-The body was found at around 7:30 a.m. on Remembrance Day following a call from the public.
+The body was found around 7:30 a.m. on Remembrance Day following a call from the public.

 An autopsy will be completed later this week.